Ramakrishna Mission Vidyalaya, Viveknagar

-Ramakrishna Mission Vidyalaya, Viveknagar is a school in Agartala, India.
-This icon of knowledge is a collaboration of the Hindu monastic order Ramakrishna Mission and the Government of Tripura.
+Ramakrishna Mission Vidyalaya, Viveknagar is a school in Agartala, Tripura, India.
+It is a collaboration of the Hindu monastic order Ramakrishna Mission and the Government of Tripura.
 A group of monks and brahmacharis of the Ramakrishna Mission order manage the activities of the Vidyalaya, assisted by around sixty teaching and non-teaching staff.

 The Ramakrishna Math and Mission is located at Viveknagar, a village contiguous to Amtali, around 9 km from the city of Agartala.
 The coordinates of the school campus are approximately between 23016" N & 24014" N and between 910 9" E & 910 47" E. The Ramakrishna Math and Mission, here, mainly operates in West Tripura District, the area of which is 3097.78 km2.

 Viveknagar is about 560 km from Guwahati and 290 km from Silchar.